Status and phase

 PRIMARY OBJECTIVE:

-I. Determine the recommended maximum tolerated number of cycles (MTC) of intracavitary (ICT) administered Neural Stem Cells-expressing CRAd-S-pk7 (NSCCRAd-S-pk7) for phase II testing based on dose-limiting toxicities (DLTs), the overall toxicity profile, and activity in patients with recurrent high-grade glioma (HGG).
+I. Determine the recommended maximum tolerated number of cycles (MTC) of intracavitary (ICT) administered neural stem cell-expressing CRAd-S-pk7 (NSCCRAd-S-pk7) for phase II testing based on dose-limiting toxicities (DLTs), the overall toxicity profile, and activity in patients with recurrent high-grade glioma (HGG).

 SECONDARY OBJECTIVES:

-II.
-Evaluate the intracerebral biodistribution of NSC-CRAd-S-pk7 when permission to perform a brain autopsy on a study participant is given.
+V. Determine the persistence and intracerebral distribution of the NSCs and/or CRAd-S-pk7 whenever permission is given to perform a brain autopsy on a study participant.

 OUTLINE: